Vlad6422/VUT_IPK_Client/Readme.md

 ![TCPUDP](doc/tcpUdp.png)
 The section will describe the basic theory needed to understand the work of the project, such as TCP, UDP, as well as what a client and server are, the difference between TCP and UDP.

-The theory was taken not only from RFC, but also from basic sources such as articles, Wikipedia, and training materials.
-I will quote RFC where I see that it is possible, I will not leave quotes on the theory from open sources.
+The theory was taken not only from RFC, but also from basic sources such as articles, Wikipedia, and studying materials.
+I will quote RFC where I see that it is possible, I will leave quotes on the theory from open sources where i thing it needs to be.

 ## **TCP (Transmission Control Protocol)**

-This section will talk about the theory of TDP connections, perhaps even too deeply and within the framework of the project knowledge of these things is not necessary, but still desirable for understanding, information for the section was taken from RFC and various open sources.
+This section will talk about the theory of TDP connections, perhaps even too deeply and knowledge of these things is not necessary, but still desirable for understanding, information for the section was taken from RFC and various open sources.
 [RFC9293](https://datatracker.ietf.org/doc/html/rfc9293)

 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
 Therefore, the entire suite is commonly referred to as TCP/IP.
 TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
 Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP, which is part of the transport layer of the TCP/IP suite.
 SSL/TLS often runs on top of TCP.

-TCP is connection-oriented, meaning that sender and receiver firstly need to establish a connection based on agreed parameters; they do this through three-way handshake procedure.
+TCP is connection-oriented, meaning that sender and receiver firstly need to establish a connection based on agreed parameters, they do this through three-way handshake procedure.
 The server must be listening (passive open) for connection requests from clients before a connection is established.
 Three-way handshake (active open), retransmission, and error detection adds to reliability but lengthens latency.
 Source: [Link](https://www.fortinet.com/resources/cyberglossary/tcp-ip#:~:text=Transmission%20Control%20Protocol%20(TCP)%20is,data%20and%20messages%20over%20networks.)

 ![Hwo WOrks](doc/wahtistcp.png)